adamrafuse/shadeMe/README.md

 - `[Shadows::General] BoundRadiusWeight=2.0`: Apply weight to object bound radius when queuing normal objects, so that larger objects can have higher priority (float multiplier)
-- `[Shadows::General] ReduceGrids=1`: Reduce the object search to the 3x3 grid when queueing exterior shadows, can increase performance while limiting distance (0 or 1)
+- `[Shadows::General] ReduceGrids=1`: Reduce the object search to the 3x3 grid when queueing exterior shadows, can increase performance while limiting distance.
+(0 or 1)
-- `[Shadows::General] ExteriorDistanceCheck=0`: Optionally disable distance check for exterior shadows and just queue everything up to the near grid, useful with ReduceGrids=1 (0 or 1)
+- `[Shadows::General] ExteriorDistanceCheck=0`: Optionally disable distance check for exterior shadows and just queue everything up to the near grid, useful with ReduceGrids=1.
+(0 or 1)
-- `[Shadows::LargeObjects] DistanceWeight=1.0` Apply weight to object distance when queueing large objects, so that nearer large objects can have priority over those that are further away (float multiplier)
+- `[Shadows::LargeObjects] DistanceWeight=1.0` Apply weight to object distance when queueing large objects, so that nearer large objects can have priority over those that are further away. (float multiplier)
-- `[Shadows::PlayerLOSCheck] ExcludeLightLOSPaths=1` Exclude the same paths for player LOS check as `[Shadows::LightLOSCheck] ExcludePaths`, useful for larger interior objects that have disappearing shadows when facing away
+- `[Shadows::PlayerLOSCheck] ExcludeLightLOSPaths=1` Exclude the same paths for player LOS check as *[Shadows::LightLOSCheck] ExcludePaths*, useful for larger interior objects that have disappearing shadows when facing away.